Qualified doctors Certified medications Online consultation with aftercare

 What is happening in your body?

 Oestrogen and progesterone are hormones that are involved in many processes in the body.
 They send signals to your cells and organs so that everything runs smoothly.
-Around menopause, the levels of these hormones start to fluctuate and fall.
+During the menopausal transition, the levels of these hormones start to fluctuate and fall.
 This can throw everything off balance.

 Oestrogen and progesterone are also involved in communication with the brain.
 They act like a shield against cognitive decline during ageing.
 Research has shown that oestradiol (a form of oestrogen) is involved in cognitive function, particularly concentration and working memory tasks.
 Thus, declining oestrogen levels can contribute to decreased mental sharpness, brain fog and forgetfulness.

 Progesterone has been linked to improvement in cognitive function, in particular intellectual processes such as thinking, reasoning and remembering.
 A decline in focus and memory can also be triggered by other factors besides hormones.
-Stress, gloominess and lack of sleep, which is common during menopause, can also affect your ability to concentrate.
+Stress, gloominess and lack of sleep can also affect your ability to concentrate.
+Other common symptoms of menopause can also cause concentration difficulties.
+Take, for instance, nights sweats that keep you awake, or sleep problems

 What can you do?